GDSC-METU-2024/w_health/README.md

 - [x] Smartwatch version of W-Health
 - [x] ID verification

-Feel free to adjust and expand upon this draft to better fit your project and audience!
-Let me know if you need further assistance.
 ### Note:
 Partnerships with healthcare providers and community organizations will be pursued to expand our reach and impact.